david4096/hca-release-service/README.md

 One can think of the HCA as a large table spread across many locations with each row a sample and each column a feature.
 The purpose of this software is to gather and assemble data and then offer it using a few simple, well-defined, interfaces.

 At any given time, a list of sample_ids and feature_ids is what is needed to generate a Study.
-In this way, it is possible for the community on what data is involved in a study and easily communicate central points of analysis.
+In this way, it is possible for the community to decide on what data is involved in a study and easily communicate central points of analysis.

 ## Services